A topic from the subject of Decomposition in Chemistry.

 Introduction

-Decomposition is the process of breaking down organic matter into simpler substances.
-It is an essential process in the environment as it helps to recycle nutrients and release energy.
-Decomposition is carried out by a variety of microorganisms, including bacteria, fungi, and protozoa.
+Decomposition is the process by which organic matter is broken down into simpler substances.
+This crucial environmental process recycles nutrients and releases energy.
+A variety of microorganisms, including bacteria, fungi, and protozoa, carry out decomposition.

 Basic Concepts